Rioja is a region in Spain with a long, glorious vinicultural history.

 ZUAZO GASTON (Oyón, Rioja Alavesa) was founded in 2001, but with a family history of winegrowing since 1850.
 From the moment the grapes come to the cellar up to the time the wines are ready to be launched to the market, there are some essential stages for a final successful result.
 Pressing, Fermentation, Aging, Coupage and Bottling are some of these processes.
 There are very few secrets at the wine business, therefore. choosing and cultivating with care the land is fundamental to success.
 We respect to the lessons learned from their ancestors they apply modern and sustainable techniques that give get grapes.

-ORTEGA EZQUERRO (Tudelilla, Rioja Baja) is a family of winemakers who have managed to adapt to the new times; retaining the philosophy of quality and craftsmanship in its wines, yet adapting to present day Oenology.
+ORTEGA EZQUERRO (Tudelilla, Rioja Oriental) is a family of winemakers who have managed to adapt to the new times; retaining the philosophy of quality and craftsmanship in its wines, yet adapting to present day Oenology.
 The history of Ortega Ezquerro was born with Quintín Ortega, back in the year 1896, when he planted the first vineyards.
 Today, Carmelo Ortega, grandson of Quintín Ortega and current manager of the family, is the person responsible for the working of the winery.
 Carmelo, in his eagerness to constantly evolve and improve, has continually improved the quality of the DOCa wines without ever losing the origins of this ‘village wine’.

 Note: We are currently in the process of reviewing additional wines for this portfolio.